Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 • Sustained mental clarity during the hours when most people actually need to perform.
 Not a spike, not a crash, just cleaner, more consistent output across your productive window.

 • Lower risk of nighttime alertness, which is one of the more common complaints when methylene blue is taken too late in the day.
-Supporting cellular energy production close to bedtime is a straightforward way to wreck your sleep.
+Supporting cellular energy production close to bedtime is a straightforward way to disrupt your sleep.

 What Happens If You Take Methylene Blue at Night?